Shubh1127/Shubh1127/README.md

 # 💫 About Me:
-🔭I'm currently working on SQL and Express<br>
+🔭I'm currently working on MongoDB and Express<br>
 👯I'm looking to collaborate on MERN and frontend projects<br>
 🌱I'm currently learning Reactjs and  Mongodb<br>
 💬Ask me about JavaScript<br>⚡Fun fact I code Daily 💫